OperaGraecaAdnotata/OGA/README.md

 4. `tokenize` contains files used for tokenization.
 5. `urn_cts` contains files with bibliographic information about the texts in OGA.
-6. `work_chronology` contains a file with the alleged composition dates of Greek works.
-This file has not been used for OGAv0.1.0.
+6. `work_chronology` contains a manually annotated file with the alleged composition dates of Greek works.

 ## Citation